openshift/hypershift/docs/content/how-to/openstack/create-openstack-cluster.md

 ## Adding Additional NodePools

-Create additional NodePools for a guest cluster by specifying a name, number of replicas, and any additional information such as availability zones, or platform-specific information.
+Create additional NodePools for a guest cluster by specifying a name, number of replicas, and any additional information such as availability zones, or platform-specific information like the additional ports to create for each node.

-For example, let's create a new NodePool with 2 replicas in the `az1` availability zone:
+For example, let's create a new NodePool with 2 replicas in the `az1` availability zone with an additional port for SR-IOV, with no port security and address pairs:

 ```shell
 export NODEPOOL_NAME=$CLUSTER_NAME-extra-az